openemulator/openemulator/README.md

 ---

-This is OpenEmulator, a cross-platform emulator of many legacy computer systems.
+This is **OpenEmulator**, a cross-platform emulator of many legacy computer systems.

-OpenEmulator is currently only fully supported on Mac OS X, with support for Linux and Windows operating systems being developed.
-For compilation and installation instructions, refer to [INSTALL.md](https://github.com/openemulator/openemulator/blob/master/INSTALL.md).
+OpenEmulator is currently only fully supported on macOS, with support for Linux and Windows operating systems being developed.
+For compilation and installation instructions, refer to [INSTALL.md](INSTALL.md).

 ## About
 OpenEmulator aims to be an accurate, portable emulator of legacy computer systems.
 By using a software components framework, it is easy to expand a software emulation with additional software devices, just as a real system could be expanded with real devices.